Verio: History

 By the year 2000, Verio had purchased 55 ISP/Hosting companies, most in the U.S. but some in Europe.
 During this time Verio went public on the NASDAQ, trading under the symbol VRIO, with a market value exceeding $1 billion.
 Shortly after the IPO, in early 2000, Verio was sold to NTT at a per-share price of $73, a total cost slightly exceeding $5 billion.
 Because NTT was a 53% Japanese government-owned company, foreigners were not allowed to own NTT stock, according to Japanese law at the time, and therefore the buy-out was a 100% cash deal, making it one of the highest grossing deals of the dotcom era.
 The United States Congress held hearings over the transaction to ensure it did not violate national security concerns.
 The Justice Department and the Federal Bureau of Investigation expressed concern that the Japanese government, which owned 53 percent of NTT at the time, could gain access to classified information should the U.S. government use Verio's network to tap Internet communications during an investigation.
 To placate these concerns, NTT agreed to form a separate division within the company staffed only by U.S. citizens to handle any work in support of government investigations.
 As a result, the Committee on Foreign Investment in the United States recommended that President Clinton allow the $5.5 billion purchase to proceed.
 The deal also prompted scrutiny of Japan's openness to foreign telecom competitors.

 Shortly after the announced deal, the NASDAQ stock market crashed in the spring of 2000 in the dot-com bubble burst.
 The agreed price of $73 remained and NTT and Verio completed the transaction by the fall of 2000.

 Verio continues to operate as a wholly owned subsidiary of NTT Communications.

 At the end of 2005, the backbone and some dedicated hosting centers moved to NTT America, with the web hosting business staying with Verio.
-At the same time, the European arm, Verio Europe, was moved in its entirety to NTT Europe.
+The European arm, Verio Europe, was moved in its entirety to NTT Europe.
 In October 2006, Verio Europe was renamed NTT Europe Online.

-In late May 2015, Verio Shared SMB hosting division, as a business unit of NTT America, Inc. (“NTT America”), was sold to The Endurance International Group, Inc. Endurance will continue to provide web hosting, email and domain name services under the Verio name.
+In late May 2015, Verio Shared SMB hosting division, as a business unit of NTT America, Inc. (“NTT America”), was sold to The Endurance International Group, Inc. Endurance continues to provide web hosting, email and domain name services under the Verio name.